 Indoor plants aid our senses through texture, color, and beauty — enhancing their psychological benefit.

-For many individuals, green is a favorite color as it represents a sense of connection to nature and signifies life or rebirth, balance, hope, and energy.
-So, for these reasons, adding a few plants to your domicile is the right thing to do during the cold winter months.
+Green is a favorite color for many because it represents a connection to nature and signifies life, rebirth, balance, hope, and energy.
+For these reasons, adding a few plants to your domicile is a smart thing to do during the cold winter months.
+They can also improve your health!

 Here are some of our favorite easy-to-care-for indoor plants.

-They are reported to enhance air quality by removing household pollutants and toxins, producing oxygen, providing soundproofing from the plant’s large leaves, adding moisture, and reducing indoor chemical vapors.
+These species enhance air quality by removing household pollutants and toxins, producing oxygen, and providing soundproofing from the plant’s large leaves.
+They also add moisture and reduce indoor chemical vapors.

 Information on how to care for these household indoor plants can be found in the Almanac.